 The Company is also exposed to cash flow interest rate risk in relation to its cash and cash equivalents which carry floating interest rates.
 Due to the nominal rates earned on the Company's bank balances the management assessed that any sensitivity analysis to demonstrate the impact of changes in interest rates on the Company's results would be insignificant.

 The Company's management monitors the interest rate fluctuations on a continuous basis and acts accordingly.

 Credit risk

-Credit risk arises from cash and cash equivalents as well as outstanding loans to related parties and promissory notes.
+Credit risk arises from cash and cash equivalents.

 (i) Risk management

 Credit risk is managed on a group basis.